ref247/ref247-wordpress-plugin/readme.txt

 == Description ==

-Ref247 Affiliate Tracking is a comprehensive WordPress plugin that integrates with the Ref247.io affiliate management platform.
+Ref247 Affiliate Tracking is a WordPress plugin that integrates with the Ref247.io affiliate management platform.
 It enables site owners to build and manage an affiliate program directly from their WordPress dashboard.

 **Key Features:**